-The Company's assets consist principally of property, plant and equipment and long-lived intangible assets.
-As a result, financial liabilities used to finance such assets consist mainly of long-term debt at fixed interest rates.
+The Company's assets are primarily fixed and long-lived intangible assets.
+Consequently, financial liabilities that are used to finance such assets consist primarily of long-term liabilities at fixed rates.
 This debt is recorded in the balance sheet at amortized cost.

-The objective of interest rate risk management is to achieve a balanced debt structure, decrease the impact on financial costs due to interest rate variations and, in that way, reduce volatility in the income statement.
+The objective of interest rate risk management is to achieve a balanced debt structure, decrease the impact on costs due to interest rate variations and, reduce volatility in the income statement.